-With the arrival of Luca de Meo on July 1, Renault will continue its reflections on how the brand can add value in the future with better integration within the group.
-The A110 is expected to stay in Dieppe for at least two years.
-For the rest, we have to wait for the product plan which, obviously, Renault has not said a word about!
-We can deduce, not a closure but a reorientation of the site towards other products, not necessarily automotive, and a search so that the Alpine brand doesn’t disappear (on another site?), no doubt with a vehicle based on the Nissan EV platform, since Renault has announced that it wants “less diversity” and a move from 13 to 4 platforms by 2026 for the Alliance.
+The A110 should stay at least two years in Dieppe.
+For the rest, we have to wait for Luca de Meo’s speech scheduled for early January 2021.
+We can imagine a search to make the Alpine brand perennial (on another site?), undoubtedly with a vehicle based on the Nissan EV platform, since Renault has announced that it wants “less diversity” and a passage from 13 to 4 platforms by 2026 for the Alliance.

 In order to “understand” Alpine and more particularly the product-design aspect that interests us most, we interviewed Axel Breun, author of the A110-50 (below) anniversary concept car, but also actor of all the Berlinette’s rebirth projects, either as a designer or as a manager.

 Axel Breun was hired at Volkswagen by Patrick le Quément.
 When the latter left VW for Renault in 1987, Axel followed him and has remained loyal to Renault ever since, either with Le Quément or, from 2009, with Laurens van den Acker.